 Dress your furniture in light-colored slipcovers with vibrant throw pillows to transform the look and feel of a space.
 Choose breathable fabrics that enhance your sense of comfort.
 Accent your home décor with summery hues like sunny yellow, sky blue, coral, lime, and crisp white that visually expand a room.

-Spring cleaning is a great way to prepare your home of the upcoming summer.
+Spring cleaning is a great way to prepare your home for the upcoming summer.
 The mild weather and extra dose of vitamin D will provide you with just the right boost of energy to tackle all your tasks.
-Once you’re done, you will be able to enjoy all the beauty summer has to offer from the comfort of your home.
+Once you’re done, you will be able to enjoy all the beauty summer has to offer in the comfort of your home.